 Let’s take Ted, a park ranger who’s just screwed up so badly that he failed to spot a fire before it got out of control.
 He’s been suspended pending an investigation and for all he knows, this is the end of the career he loves.
 Put that scene in the middle of your book and it’ll feel as if we’ve hit the low point of the story.
 That might be fine, but what if you don’t want this to be Ted’s dark night of the soul?
 Time to bring in his estranged father.

-Of course, you can do this in reverse as well: Ted’s just saved a town from going up in flames by spotting a fire others had missed.
-He visits Roy in the nursing home only to find that his father – far from being proud of his son – falls into a deep depression because he’s reminded of the worst failure of his own career when he failed to notice a fire that got innocent people killed.
+You can do this in reverse as well: Ted’s just saved a town from going up in flames by spotting a fire others had missed.
+He visits Roy in the nursing home only to find that his father—far from being proud of his son—falls into a deep depression because he’s reminded of the worst failure of his own career when he failed to notice a fire that got innocent people killed.

-Whenever something happens to us – good or bad – the people around us can amplify the emotional impact, reduce it, or turn it around completely.
+Whenever something happens to us—good or bad—the people around us can amplify the emotional impact, reduce it, or reverse it.
 Relationships are a terrific tool to help you guide the emotional pacing of your story.

 Relationships Shake Up the Plot

-Genre conventions can sometimes feel like a box inside which we as writers are trapped.
-Cozy mystery fans tend to expect a body in the beginning and an arrest at the end – all thanks to a clever amateur detective.
+Genre conventions can sometimes feel like a box that traps us as writers.
+Cozy mystery fans expect a body in the beginning and an arrest at the end—all thanks to a clever amateur detective.
 Break that structure and you risk alienating your readers.
 Stick to it too closely and you might lose interest in your own writing.